 How super works

-some time learning about superannuation.
-Taking a few steps now to
+spend some time learning about your superannuation (super).
+Taking

 What is super?

 Superannuation is a tax effective way to save for your

 retirement.
 It's similar to a managed fund where your money is pooled

 with other members' money and invested on your behalf by

 professional investment managers.
 Generally you will not be able to

 Your employer will make contributions to your super fund and you